-BLANKET - drum covered with rubber surface in an off-set litho press which transfers the ink/image from the plate to the paper.
+BLANKET - drum covered with rubber surface in an off-set litho press which transfers the ink from the plate to the paper.

-BLIND EMBOSSING - a relief design stamped/pressed into paper without ink.
+BLIND EMBOSSING - a design stamped/pressed into paper without ink creating a raised surface.

 BOLD FACE - type thicker than normal type.

-BOND - heavier papers often used for letterhead.
+BOND - heavier papers often used for letterheads.

 BRE - Business Reply Envelope.

-BROMIDE - a photographic quality paper that is water proof, used by newspapers for black and white advertisements, seldom used now due to digital copy.
+BROMIDE - a photographic quality paper that is water proof, seldom used now due to digital copy.